-- 1. Minutes of the proceedings of COTW must be - a) legibly recorded, - b) certified by the Clerk, - c) signed by the member presiding at the meeting, and - d) open for public inspection in accordance with Section 97(1)(c) of the Community Charter [other records to which public access must be provided].
+- 1. Minutes of the proceedings of COTW must be: - a) legibly recorded; - b) certified by the Corporate Officer; - c) signed by the member presiding at the meeting; and - d) open for public inspection in accordance with Section 97(1)(c) of the Community Charter [other records to which public access must be provided].

-39. Presiding members at COTW meetings and Quorum
+39. Presiding members at COTW

-- 1. The Mayor shall act as Chair of the COTW unless Council decides otherwise. - 2.
-If the Mayor is not present to chair the COTW meeting, the member designated under Section 8 will preside. - 3.
-The quorum of COTW is two (2) members of Council.
+- 1. The Mayor shall act as the presiding member of the COTW unless Council decides otherwise. - If the Mayor is not present to preside at the COTW meeting, the member designated under Section 8 will preside.